 QUESTION: WHERE DO YOU FIND IDEAS?

 - Some people like outlining and planning before they write.
 Others get an idea and just start writing and will see where that takes them.
 Experiment to see what works best for you.
+Keep a notebook for ideas.
+Doodle.
+Take a walk.

 - Read your work out loud to yourself.
 Listen to the words.